 Status maintenance is essential for international students.
 Whether a student maintains status or not determines the student's continued presence at LDS Business College.
-In order to maintain status the student should:
+In order to maintain status the student must:

-- Be enrolled full time and approve 12 credits per semester. - Engage in authorized employment only. - $\bullet \ Progress \ towards \ completing \ his \ or \ her \ program \ within \ the \ established \ time frame.$ - Apply for changes such as transfers in a timely manner.
+- Be enrolled full time and have a current I-20 at all times. - Engage in authorized employment only. - Progress towards completing his or her program within the established timeframe. - Apply for changes such as transfers in a timely manner.